AdaCore/spark2014/docs/lrm/source/subprograms.rst

-   same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said to *potentially introduce aliasing*.
+   same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said to *potentially introduce aliasing* if they might denote overlapping regions of memory, either themselves or through one of their reachable elements.
    [This definition has the effect of exempting most synchronized objects from the anti-aliasing rules given below; aliasing of most synchronized objects via parameter passing is allowed.]
    [The term "reachable element" is used in this definition instead of "part" in order to treat deferencing like component selection.]

+2. A formal parameter is said to be *immutable* in the following cases:

+   * it is an anonymous access-to-constant parameter; or

+   * it is of mode **in** and not of an access type.

+   Otherwise, the formal parameter is said to be *mutable*.

 .. centered:: **Verification Rules**

-.. _tu-anti_aliasing-02:

-2. A procedure call shall not pass two actual parameters which potentially introduce aliasing unless either

- * both of the corresponding formal parameters are of mode **in**; or

- * at least one of the corresponding formal parameters is of mode **in** and is of a by-copy type.

 .. _tu-anti_aliasing-03:

-3. If an actual parameter in a procedure call and a ``global_item`` referenced by the called procedure potentially introduce aliasing, then
+3. A procedure call shall not pass two actual parameters which potentially introduce aliasing unless either

- * the mode of the corresponding formal parameter shall be **in**; and
+ * both of the corresponding formal parameters are immutable; or

- * if the ``global_item``'s mode is Output or In_Out, then the parameter's corresponding formal parameter shall be of a by-copy type.
+ * at least one of the corresponding formal parameters is immutable and is of a by-copy type that is not an access type.

 .. _tu-anti_aliasing-04:

+4. If an actual parameter in a procedure call and a ``global_item`` referenced by the called procedure potentially introduce aliasing, then

+ * the corresponding formal parameter shall be immutable; and

+ * if the ``global_item``'s mode is Output or In_Out, then the parameter's corresponding formal parameter shall be of a by-copy type that is not an access type.

+.. _tu-anti_aliasing-05:

-4. Where one of these rules prohibits the occurrence of an object V or any of its subcomponents as an actual parameter, the following constructs are also prohibited in this context:
+5. Where one of these rules prohibits the occurrence of an object V or any of its subcomponents as an actual parameter, the following constructs are also prohibited in this context:

    * A type conversion whose operand is a prohibited construct;